sclevine/spec/README.md

 - Does not provide assertions
 - Does not encourage the use of dot-imports
 - Does not reuse any closures between test runs (to avoid test pollution)
-- Does not use global state, interface types, or reflection
+- Does not use global state, excessive interface types, or reflection

 Spec is intended for gophers who want to write BDD tests in idiomatic Go using the standard library `testing` package.
 Spec aims to do "one thing right,"